PMC/AllThingsEUCStore-lab/README.md

 # AllThingsEUCStore-lab

-Welcome to the AllThingsEUCStore-lab repository!
-This repository contains the code for a comprehensive End-User Computing (EUC) Store lab, designed to provide a practical and educational environment for exploring the functionalities and capabilities of an EUC store application.
+Welcome to the AllThingsEUCStore repository!

+This repository contains the code for a Electric Unicycle (EUC) Store, designed to provide a practical and educational environment for exploring the functionalities of an EUC store web application.

 ## Table of Contents